About Me

 Using the full SED fitting code Prospector we obtained detailed star-formation histories (SFHs) and stellar population parameters for these galaxies.
 From these SFHs

 we find that distant quiescent galaxies form earlier and over shorter star-formation timescales compared to low redshifts.
-This is consistent with the idea that distant quiescent galaxies went through their star-formation and quenching
+However, from the detailed chemical abundance patterns of the galaxies in this sample, we

 Identifying the youngest radio galaxies using LOFAR surveys.